-(iii) Social marketing campaign and Career guidance and counseling: the Project engages an advertising firm to assist the MOES prepare the social marketing strategy and campaigns.
-Survey questionnaire is being conducted to obtain more information about the perception and image of TVET among secondary students, parents, and employers.
-Radio and TV spots, posters and pamphlets will be produced based on the survey findings.
+(ii) Social marketing campaign and Career guidance and counseling: the Project has prepared, together with a consulting firm, survey questionnaire to obtain more information about the perception and image of TVET among secondary students, parents, and employers.
+In parallel, the Project is on process to prepare radio and TV spots to promote TVET.
+Posters and pamphlets are being developed based on findings from the survey.
 Career guidance and counseling unit is established in the project schools to provide guidance to final students regarding to employment.
-The project schools and DTVE conducts career guidance at secondary school once a year to promote TVET system reform which includes courses, voucher scheme, and facilities so that the students better understand the TVET system, requirement for enrolment, and employment.
+The project schools and DTVE conducts career guidance at secondary school to promote TVET system reform which includes courses, voucher scheme, and facilities so that the students better understand the TVET system, requirement for enrolment, and employment.

-(ii) Specialist Skills Contracting Program: The Project established an on the job training scheme at company, production sites to fain real work experience through specialist skills contracting program.
-As of 30 March 2015, 249 (120 teachers and 149 students) attended on the job training scheme.
+(ii) Specialist Skills Contracting Program: The Project established an on the job training scheme at company, production sites to gain real work experience through specialist skills contracting program.
+As of 30 August 2015, 311 teachers and final students in 4 trades attended the specialist Skills Contracting Program, 20 (6.5%) are women.

 (iii) Partnership Program: the Project has initiated a partnership program with TVET training providers in Singapore and Thailand in the form of waiving training fees, while the project shoulder other costs including accommodation, travel, insurance, and per diem.
 TEMASEK provides training on teaching pedagogy, leadership, and electronic skills while TVET Thailand supports training related competency based training.
 So far, 131 school management and technical staff received the captioned training, of which only 28 (23%) are women.

-(i) MOES has commissioned the revision and updating of the "New TVET Law", which suggests that a systemic outcome-based TVET training approach will form the backbone of the new TVET law.
-The new TVET law was endorsed by National Assembly on 23 December 2013, and the law is effective on 28 January 2014.
+(i) the "New TVET Law", which suggests that a systemic outcome-based TVET training approach has been approved and enacted.
 DVET will organize workshop to disseminate the law which will be financed by the Project.

 (ii) The PIU, ESQAC and relevant departments and schools will review and update the existing TVET Quality Assurance (QA) manual and other QA working paper to ensure that TVET quality assurance meets the regional standards.
 At the same time, MOES develop a TVET QA capacity development plan including a self- assessment and implementation of framework guide to support the TVET QA framework.
 The project has built knowledge of staff by conducting TVET QA workshops to manage and monitor the TVET quality assurance.